dynamsoft-docs/label-recognition-docs/introduction/index.md

 ## Key Features

 ### Reference Region
 The `Reference Region` is an important feature of DLR.
 It can greatly reduce the difficulty of ROI localization.
 Generally, a label is not fixed in a certain position, but we could utilize some characteristic areas around the target label to locate it.
-The reference region may utilize the features such as foreground and background colors, straight lines, textures, or barcodes around the label.
+The reference region may utilize the features such as foreground and background colours, straight lines, textures, or barcodes around the label.

 A reference region could be:
 - A predefined region with absolute or relative coordinates known in advance.